-Atsuro Riley grew up in South Carolina and lives in California.
+Atsuro Riley grew up in South Carolina lowcountry and lives in San Francisco.
 His heavily stressed, percussive, consonant-rich, free-verse poems conjure up the elemental images of the lives of people inhabiting a specific, acutely portrayed landscape.
 His poems are dense with impressions, voices, and glimpses of people who have experienced the Vietnam War, rural life, and the South.
 Though grounded in a world that seems unmistakably North American, the poems’ rich Anglo-Saxon textures are reminiscent of the works of Gerard Manley Hopkins and Basil Bunting.

 Poems By ATSURO RILEY

 About a Boy

 The shape things take to Atsuro Riley.

 Healing by Mistake